This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• First, boil the mirin and sake for 3 minutes.
+• In a pan, boil the mirin and sake for 3 minutes.

-• Secondly, add in sugar and miso.
-Then, cook a couple minutes without boiling.
+• Add in sugar and miso and continue to cook a couple more minutes without boiling.
 Let it cool.

 Nutrition